Psychotherapy

 Hi, I’m Niamh

 I’m a Counsellor Psychotherapist, Nutritionist, Certified Intuitive Eating Counsellor and Yoga Teacher.
-I hold a HDip and an MA in Counselling and Psychotherapy from Dublin Business School, as well as a BSc in Nutritional Science from University College Cork.
+I hold an HDip and an MA in Counselling and Psychotherapy from Dublin Business School, as well as a BSc in Nutritional Science from University College Cork.

 • Anxiety